top of page

 Clotted cream is incredibly rich so don't be piggish and put both together please. ( And please, please, please do not put clotted cream in your glorious cup of tea!

 Finger sandwiches are delicate and crustless.
-Some favourites include the quintessential cucumber, egg salad with watercress, salmon and dilled cream cheese and chicken salad.
+Some of our favourites include the quintessential English cucumber with Irish butter, egg salad with watercress, smoked salmon with dill cream cheese and Coronation chicken salad, rosemary ham with gouda cheese and oven roasted turkey with a homemade Caesar cream cheese.

 Simple and delicious.
 Mini Custard Tarts, chilled and with a dash of nutmeg